 The Group treats accumulated leave expected to be carried forward beyond twelve months, as long-term employee benefit for measurement purposes and this is shown under long term provisions in the Balance Sheet.
 Such long-term compensated absences are provided for based on the actuarial valuation using the projected unit credit method at the year-end.
 Actuarial gains/losses are immediately taken to the Statement of Profit and Loss and are not deferred.
-The Group presents the leave as a current liability in the balance sheet, to the extent it does not have an unconditional right to defer its settlement for 12 months after the reporting date.
-Where the Group has the unconditional legal and contractual right to defer the settlement for a period beyond 12 months, the same is presented as non-current liability.
+The Group presents the leave as a not have an unconditional right to defer its settlement forsub12 months after the reporting date.
+Where the Group haseffethe unconditional legal and contractual right to defer thecalcsettlement for a period beyond 12 months, the same ison apresented as non-current liability.the